NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

 The D-statistic is robust to small changes in the data, easy to interpret and falls into  0-1 range.
 This makes the Kolmogorov-Smirnov test a popular choice for many data distribution monitoring practitioners.

-You can see on the image below how the value of D-statistic changes with the change of data distribution to build some intuition on it's behavior.
+The figure below shows a visual representation of how the Kolmogorov-Smirnov test is calculated.
+The largest distance between the two CDFs is the D-statistic.

 .. image:: ../_static/how-it-works-ks.svg